adrianmrozo/ds/reports/project4.md

 One notices immediately, that with a perfect classifier the Area Under the Curve (AUC) equals to 1.
 For a random classifier exactly half.

 The positively monotonous ROC curve therefore states:
 The higher the Rate of False Positives, the higher the Recall.
-Meaning, the more False cases we classified as True, the more tests that are True were classified correctly as such.
+Meaning, the more false cases we classified as True, the more tests that are True were classified correctly as such.